lae18001/DVA331-MERGER/README.md

 The  script uses library  called xml.etree.ElementTree that is made especially for parsing, creating and modifying xml files.

 ## Script Execution
-For the merging process to begin, the user first needs to specify the names of the files used in script (See the picture below).
+For the merging process to begin, the user first needs to specify the names of the files used in script (See the picture).

 - The csv-file, holding all the input values
 - The PLCopen XML file that will be parsed and used as a template for the new test case creation.